HashCore Docs

 Performance

-The "Modified Power Supply (LC)" parameter is designed for correct operation of the miner with a modified power supply that supports an extended voltage range.
+The "Modified Power Supply (LC)" parameter is designed for the correct operation of the miner with a modified power supply that supports an extended voltage range.

 When this parameter is enabled, the system takes into account the features of the modified power supply and correctly applies voltage settings within the extended range.